What Is The Baseline For Pickleball?

 The objective of pickleball is to score points by hitting the ball over the net and into the opponent’s court in a way that they cannot return it.
 Just like in tennis, a player or team must win points by obtaining a lead of two or more.
 Points are scored when the opponent fails to return the ball, hits it out of bounds, or commits a fault.
 The first player or team to reach 11 points and have a lead of two or more wins the game.

-You may also like: What Is The Non-volley Zone (NVZ) For Pickleball?
+You may also like: What Is The Layout Of A Pickleball Court?

 Court and Equipment